kadena-community/kadena.js/.changeset/cuddly-beds-hammer.md

 '@kadena/graph': patch
 ---

-Create needed database indexes and refactor existing ones
+Create database index for qualname on events; adjusted the events query